maxijonson/code-lock/README.md

 ### Player damage protection

-Locked entites automatically have protection against _direct_ damage from unauthorized players.
+Locked entities automatically have protection against _direct_ damage from unauthorized players.
 This means that fire and explosions will still destroy the entity.

 _Note: although the entity itself is protected, any other blocks around it are not.
 This means that a locked door can be bypassed by simply breaking another block to get through (or even break the block under the door!).
 That said, a grief plugin should be used in conjunction with this plugin!_

 ### Guest codes

-You can set a guest code for your trusted but not so trusted friends.
+You can set a guest code for your trusted but not-so-trusted friends.
 Guests can interact with the entity, but may not lock/unlock it or change the code.

 ## Usage

 Use the `/codelock usage` command to learn about the different ways you can use the code lock.

-It is also worth mentionning that the only way to change a lock code is to unlock it first (just like in Rust).
+It is also worth mentioning that the only way to change a lock code is to unlock it first (just like in Rust).
 Keep this in mind, as this could allow sneaky players to change the code before you!

 ## Development